 Disturbing the Peace or Disorderly Conduct can be charged on its own or in conjunction with other felony or misdemeanor cases.
 The possible factual situations that could result in this type of charge are varied.
 Even though this charge may not be a theft offense or weapons charge, it is serious and can result in jail and probation for as long as two years with extensive terms, conditions, and financial obligations.
 A good criminal defense lawyer can often make the difference between a conviction and a dismissal.

-Disturbing the peace is an easy offense to commit and be charged with.
-Therefore, it is important that you have the best criminal defense attorneys in Michigan represent you.
+Depending on the sensitivity of a police officer, seemingly innocuous behavior can result in a Disturbing the Peace change.
+Therefore, it is essential that you have the best criminal defense attorneys in Michigan represent you.
 You do not want to risk a criminal record because your dog barked too much or you were playing your radio too loudly.
 Those are minor situations to result in being saddled with a criminal record.

 The Premier Criminal Defense Attorneys in Michigan

-The law firm of LEWIS & DICKSTEIN, P.L.L.C. considers every criminal offense a major offense and plans its defense accordingly.
-Our attorneys have spent their entire professional career defending the constitutional rights of people charged with criminal offenses.
+The law firm of LEWIS & DICKSTEIN, P.L.L.C. considers every criminal offense a significant offense and plans its defense accordingly.
+Our attorneys have spent their entire professional careers defending the constitutional rights of people charged with criminal offenses.
 They take their responsibility of protecting a criminal defendant from governmental abuses very seriously.

 LEWIS & DICKSTEIN, P.L.L.C. offers a unique “team” approach.
-Most firms will assign you to one attorney and that person either attempts to defend you alone or re-assigns your case to a less-experienced associate.
-At LEWIS & DICKSTEIN, P.L.L.C. you have the benefit of the many years of experience of all our firm’s attorneys.
-Each one of LEWIS & DICKSTEIN, P.L.L.C.’s attorneys are involved and participates in the representation and have decades of experience.
+Most firms will assign you to one attorney, and that person either attempts to defend you alone or re-assigns your case to a less-experienced associate.
+At LEWIS & DICKSTEIN, P.L.L.C., you have the benefit of the many years of experience of all our firm’s attorneys.
+Each of LEWIS & DICKSTEIN, P.L.L.C.’s attorneys are involved, participate in the representation, and have decades of experience.
 Our clients have the benefit of the collective effort of all of our firm’s attorneys.
 We take great pride in our record of success and tenacious representation of our clients.